lpic2book/src/docs/lpic2.200.1.md

 Match / correlate system symptoms with likely problems

-In order to be able to troubleshoot a certain problem, one must first be able to distinguish normal system behaviour from abnormal system behaviour.
+To troubleshoot a given problem, one must first be able to distinguish *normal* system behaviour from *abnormal* system behaviour.

 In the [previous section](#lpic2.200.1), a number of very specific system utilities as well as their utilization is explained.
 In this